k2controls/EGR111/sprint5/week15/index.md

 - The final project is assigned and is your final exam.
     - You must do your own work.
 Respond to the Ethics Check in Moodle Week 15.
     - It must be pushed by Week 15 Session 2.
-    - Week 15 Session 1 is working session - no class.
+    - Week 15 Session 1 and 2 are working sessions - no class.
     - You must complete the NMC course evaluation.
 See your NMC email.